 Didn't find the tour you were looking for?
 Don't worry!
 We are experts at building custom tours and treks in Cusco and throughout Peru.
 Just contact us, tell us about the tour you'd like and let us do the rest..

-The rainforest is full of fascinating plants and animals, and there’s no better way to discover them than on foot.
-Many lodges offer guided hikes through the jungle, where you can see everything from monkeys and macaws to towering trees and hidden waterfalls.
+The rainforest is full of fascinating plants and animals, and a great way to discover them is on foot.
+Guided hikes reveal giant insects, medicinal plants, and hidden waterfalls.

-The rivers and tributaries of the Amazon are a great way to explore the rainforest from a different perspective.
-You can take a canoe trip down the Amazon River itself, or explore the smaller rivers and streams that wind through the jungle.
+The rivers and tributaries of the Amazon offer a great way to explore the rainforest from a new perspective.
+Take a canoe down the Amazon River or navigate smaller jungle streams.

 The Amazon rainforest is home to over 1,500 species of birds, making it a birdwatcher’s paradise.
 Spot macaws, toucans, and parrots among many other colorful species.